conan-io/conan-io.github.io/_posts/2019-02-25-Extending-conan-with-hooks.markdown

 In [recent releases](https://docs.conan.io/en/latest/changelog.html) we introduced some minor improvements and fixes for hooks although usability remained almost the same.
 Hooks can now be installed in different folders under the *hooks* folder in the configuration, allowing users to have multiple hooks living together and avoiding naming collision.
-This structure may come handy when reusing modules in modules or storing additional files such as licenses, readmes, requirement files...
+This structure may come handy when reusing modules in hooks or storing additional files such as licenses, readmes, requirement files...

 Therefore, activation of hooks can now be done with a path to the hook interface: